-Lethal Shooter and a robot shooter: Technology meets basketball
+Lethal Shooter and a robot shooter: technology meets basketball

 Did you feel any weaknesses or points of vulnerability with the robot during your challenges?

-Strengths include precision, accuracy, the quality of repetitive motions, and a lack of mental distress.
+Strengths include precision, accuracy, the quality of repetitive motions and a lack of mental distress.
 Honestly, there aren't many advantages to robots.
-Things like the resilience of the ball, the condition of the ball and the venue, the temperature, and the relationship with the people around us are always different.
-I've realized again how incredible it is that humans consistently make the best decisions in these varying situations.
+Things like the resilience of the ball, the condition of the ball and the venue, the temperature and the relationship with the people around us are always different.
+I've realised again how incredible it is that humans consistently make the best decisions in these varying situations.

 Were there any adjustments made leading up to the day?